Clinically Extremely Vulnerable (CEV) people

 - Lifestyle services for help with stopping smoking, getting active or losing weight

-It is important that you follow the new restrictions, and full guidance is available on the government website which is updated regularly.
-They advise that you stay at home as much as possible except to go outdoors for exercise, or to attend essential health appointments.
+It's important that you follow the latest guidance on restrictions (check the government website for regularly updated information), and stay at home as much as possible except to go outdoors for exercise, or to attend essential health appointments.
 You are strongly advised to follow these extra precautionary measures to help keep yourself safe.

-We know that this is a particularly difficult time for you and your families and want to reassure you that the Council and its partners are here to support you.
+We know that this is a particularly difficult time for you and your family and want to reassure you that we're (this includes our partner organisations) here to support you.